sakshisingh301/PetChainBackend/README.md

 **Account Creation:** Pet owners can create accounts by providing personal details and setting up login credentials.
 Verification is performed via email or phone.

-**Pet Registration Form:** Owners can register their pets with details like:
+**Pet Registration Form:** Owners can register their pets with details and Pet profile will be created.

-Pet’s Name, Breed, Age, Gender, Color/Distinctive Marks

-Optional details: Vaccination records, Medical history, Relevant documents (e.g., adoption papers).

-Unique ID Generation: A unique alphanumeric ID is generated for each pet and logged on the blockchain.

-Pet Profile: A comprehensive profile is created and displayed on the owner’s dashboard.

 **2. Lost and Found Service**